zulip/zulip/templates/zerver/api/get-events.md

 {generate_code_example|/events:get|fixture(400)}

-A compliant client will handle this error by re-initializing itself (e.g. a Zulip webapp browser window will reload in this case).
+A compliant client will handle this error by re-initializing itself (e.g. a Zulip web app browser window will reload in this case).

 See [the /register endpoint docs](/api/register-queue) for details on how to handle these correctly.